r4victor/tenthousandmeters/content/blog/python_bts_03.md

 and see which tests fail.

-In the ideal world, all we need to do to compile CPython is to run `./configure` and `make`:
+Ideally, all we need to do to compile CPython is to run `./configure` and `make`:

 ```text
 $ ./configure